neo4j/neo4j-go-driver/README.md

 return result.Err()
 ```

+## Neo4j and Bolt protocol versions

+The driver implements Bolt protocol version 3.
+This means that either Neo4j server 3.5 or above can be used with the driver.

+Neo4j server 4 supports both Bolt protocol version 3 and version 4.

+There will be an updated driver version that supports Bolt protocol version 4 to make use of new features introduced there.

 ## Connecting to a causal cluster

 You just need to use `bolt+routing` as the URL scheme and set host of the URL to one of your core members of the cluster.